ioccc-src/winner/next/guidelines.md

 **`|`**   It is a very good idea to, in your `remarks.md` file, tell us why you think your submission is obfuscated.
-This is particularly true if your submission is has some very subtle obfuscations that we might otherwise overlook.  **<<-- Hint!**
+This is particularly true if your submission has some very subtle obfuscations that we might otherwise overlook.  **<<-- Hint!**

 Anyone can format their code into a dense blob.
 A really clever